jayhawk24/blood_bank/README.md

   - Accessible to everyone.
 - #### View Requests Page
   - Hospital can view list of all people who have requested a particular blood group from its bank.
+- #### Donate Sample
+  - Only accessible to donors where they can donate blood.
+  - Donors can select hospital and select appointment date.
+  - Only one appointment allowed.
+- #### Donations
+  - Only accessible to hospitals who can view interested donors and appointment date.